 ArkScript

-A small, fast, functional and scripting language for video games
+A small, lisp-inspired, functional scripting language

 Future.hpp